I’m fascinated by making forms easy to use

 Closer to home I’m supported at Effortmark by Malcolm Jarrett and Jane Matthews.

-Professional qualifications and memberships
+These are my professional qualifications and memberships

 MA (Oxon) in Mathematics